-The MSc (180 credits) Sustainable Food and Natural Resources is achieved via completion of the 30-credit introductory core module 7501CATSCI, the four 15-credit core modules 7503CATSCI, 7506CATSCI, 7121CATSCI and 7510CATSCI, two optional 15-credit modules and the 60-credit dissertation module 7520CATSCI.
-Students completing the MSc programme full time will complete 120 credits in year 1 of their studies and 60 credits (dissertation) in year 2.
-The PgDip (120 credits) Sustainable Food and Natural Resources exit award is achieved via completion of the 30-credit introductory core module 7501CATSCI, the four 15-credit core modules 7503CATSCI, 7506CATSCI,7521CATSCI and 7510CATSCI plus two other 15-credit modules.
+The MSc (180 credits) Sustainable Food and Natural Resources is achieved via completion of the 30-credit introductory core module 7501CATSCI, the four 15-credit cores modules 7503CATSCI, 7506CATSCI,7521CATSCI and 7510CATSCI, two optional 15-credit modules and the 60-credit dissertation module.
+Students completing the MSc programme part time will complete 60 credits in year 1, 60 credits in year 2 and 60 credits (dissertation) in year 3.
+The PgDip (120 credits) Sustainable Food and Natural Resources exit award is achieved via completion of the 30-credit introductory core module plus the four 15-credit core modules and two other 15-credit modules.
+Students completing the PGDip programme part time will complete 60 credits in year 1 and 60 credits in year 2.
+Students completing the PGCert programme part time will complete 60 credits in year 1 of their studies.
 The PgCert (60 credits) Sustainable Food and Natural Resources exit award is achieved via completion of the 30-credit introductory core module 7501CATSCI and the two 15-credit modules, Food production and consumption 7503CATSCI and The science of sustainable food production 7510CATSCI.
-Students who joined the programme prior to September 2022 have the option of taking 7500CATSCI and an additional option module instead of 7520CATSCI and 7521CATSCI.
+Students who joined the programme prior to September 2022 may opt to take 7500CATSCI plus an additional option module instead of 7520CATSCI and 7521CATSCI.
 In addition for those students 7508CATSCI was offered as an alternative to 7509CATSCI.